Event Data Sharding Practice: Implementation Based on Dataway Sink¶

 Simple Example¶

-Route all workspace events to the "Event Centralized Management" workspace:
+Write all workspace events uniformly to the "Event Central Management" workspace:

-Navigate to the top-right corner > Modify Application Configuration;
+- Go to the top right corner > Modify Application Configuration.

 Add configuration: